Caltech-IPAC/grits2018-github-tutorial/README.md

 ## Version control with Git

-`git` from scratch!
+-> GitHub is a code hosting platform for version control and collaboration based on `git`.
+GitHub allow you to do (more) what git can do visually (mergin branch, diff, blames, insights, logs, history).

-* Git is a version control system:
+-> Git is a version control system:

 Remember those 3 concepts, the first one is required for the following ones to exist:
 1. versioning files means tracking/tagging and persisting logs of file changes